-Enter the principal loan amount, interest rates for the first and second periods, and the number of monthly payments for each period into the calculator to determine the monthly mortgage payment for a 2/1 buydown.
+Enter the principal loan amount, the note (final) interest rate, and the total number of monthly payments into the calculator to estimate the Year 1, Year 2, and Year 3+ monthly principal-and-interest payments for a 2/1 temporary buydown.

 2/1 Buydown Formula